Mark Bradford: Honors and awards

 Bradford is a recipient of a Joan Mitchell Foundation Grant (2002), a grant from the Nancy Graves Foundation Grant (2002), the Louis Comfort Tiffany Foundation Award (2003), the United States Artists fellowship (2006), the Bucksbaum Award, granted by The Whitney Museum of American Art (2006); a grant from the MacArthur Fellows Program (2009) (also called the "MacArthur Genius Award") and the Wexner Center Residency Award (2009).

-In 2013 he was elected as a National Academician by the National Academy Museum and School of Fine Arts in New York.
+In 2013, the National Academy Museum and School of Fine Arts in New York elected him as a National Academician.
 In 2015, he was presented with the US Department of State's Medal of Arts.

 In 2016, Bradford was awarded the High Museum of Art's David C. Driskell Prize.
 In November 2017, Bradford was honored as WSJ magazine's Art Innovator at their annual Innovator Awards.

 In April 2019, the American Academy of Arts and Sciences announced that Mark Bradford would join over 200 other individuals as the academy's class of 2019 honorees.

 On March 5, 2021, the American Academy of Arts and Letters announced they would be inducting Mark Bradford into their newest class of members.

 Bradford was included in Time magazine’s list of the 100 Most Influential People for 2021.

+In June 2024, the Los Angeles Times featured Bradford in its "L.A.
+Influential" series as a "creator who is leaving their mark" in Los Angeles.

+In October 2024, Bradford was presented with the 2023 National Medal of Arts.

 Art market

-In 2015 Bradford's mixed-media collage abstract "Constitution IV" (2013) was sold for $5.8 million at Phillips, an auction high for the artist, just months after 'Smear' (2015) was sold for $4.4 million, (the upper estimate was $700,000) at Sotheby's New York NY.
+In 2015 Bradford's mixed-media collage abstract Constitution IV (2013) was sold for $5.8 million at Phillips, an auction high for the artist, just months after Smear (2015) was sold for $4.4 million (the upper estimate was $700,000) at Sotheby's New York NY.

-In March 2018, Helter Skelter I, a monumental painting sold for US$12 million, an artist record and the highest-ever auction price achieved by a living African American artist, based on sales results from Phillips and previous auction data.
+In March 2018, Helter Skelter I, a monumental painting, sold for US$12 million, an artist record and the highest-ever auction price achieved by a living African American artist, based on sales results from Phillips and previous auction data.

 In popular culture

-Bradford was profiled on 60 Minutes, in an interview done by Anderson Cooper, which originally aired on May 12, 2019, and in September 2020, CBS News received a News & Documentary Emmy Award News & Documentary Emmy Award in the category of Outstanding Arts, Culture and Entertainment Report.
+Bradford was profiled on 60 Minutes, in an interview done by Anderson Cooper, which originally aired on May 12, 2019, and in September 2020, CBS News received a News & Documentary Emmy Award in the category of Outstanding Arts, Culture and Entertainment Report.